A basic salsa verde made with simmered tomatillos and cilantro.

 1 small white onion, skin removed, split in half

 1 bunch fresh picked cilantro leaves and tender stems

 Combine tomatillos, serranos, and onion in a medium saucepan and cover with water.
 Bring to a boil over high heat then reduce to a simmer.
 Simmer until vegetables are completely softened, about 10 minutes, stirring occasionally to make sure all sides are softened.

 Drain vegetables then transfer to a blender.
-Add cilantro, a large pinch of salt, and 1 tablespoon lime juice.
+Add cilantro and a large pinch of salt.
 Blend on medium speed until a chunky puree is formed, about 30 seconds.
 Transfer to a bowl, season to taste with more salt or lime juice if necessary, and serve.
 Cooled salsa can be stored in a sealed container in the refrigerator for up to 2 weeks.

 Blender or hand blender

 |Amount per serving|

 |Total Fat 0g||0%|